FAQs – THE RIDE

 May I bring a camera?

 Once you take the reins, controlling your mount is your first responsibility, one which will keep you quite busy (especially if you have minimal riding experience).
-Photographic equipment is NOT permitted on the ride because it is a hazard, but you may certainly take as many pictures as you want at the ranch.
+Photographic equipment is NOT permitted on the ride because it is a distraction hazard, but you may certainly take as many pictures as you want at the ranch.
 Please understand that it is not the “click” or flash from the camera that will scare the horse, the danger is you losing concentration or dropping the reins or camera while trying to take a picture!
 For everyone’s safety and convenience, your wrangler will be outfitted with a camera and will take your picture which you can purchase online when you get home.
 Check them out here along with other picture merchandise.
 Our customers love this option because now they can just concentrate on having fun.
+Also, a portion of the proceeds from the sale of photos and merchandise helps us care for our elderly retired beach horses who have a forever home with us.

 How should I dress?